Two Open PostDoc Positions

-- a master’s degree in computer science or a related field (e.g., mathematics, economics, or operations research).
-Highly qualified students with a bachelor’s degree may also apply.
+- a PhD degree in computer science or a related field (e.g., mathematics, economics, or operations research)

-- an interest in topics at the intersection of computer science and game theory
+- a passion for research at the intersection of computer science and game theory

 - excellent communication skills in English (German speaking skills are not necessary)

-If you fit this profile, like challenging tasks, and are passionate about research, then we would love to hear from you.
+If you fit one of these profiles, like challenging tasks, and are passionate about research, then we would love to hear from you.
 Women are particularly encouraged to apply.
-Please go to: http://www.ifi.uzh.ch/en/ce/jobs/phd.html
+Candidates who fit both positions can apply to either of the two positions and can mention their "fit to both positions" in the cover letter.
+To submit your application, please go to: http://www.ifi.uzh.ch/en/ce/jobs/postdoc.html

-All applications received by June 30, 2018 will be considered.
+All applications received by December 15, 2018 will be considered.
 Applications received afterwards will be considered until both positions are filled.
-The preferred starting date is September 1, 2018, but the exact starting date is negotiable/flexible.
-Further information about the research group is available online at: www.ifi.uzh.ch/ce.
+Further information about the research group is available online at: http://www.ifi.uzh.ch/ce.

 Prof. Dr. Sven Seuken